Lawsuit alleges FedEx reselling trucks and not disclosing true mileage

 "Why are the rules different for Holman automotive, for FedEx, than it is for the small used car dealer or consumer?" said Layton.

-Action News also reached out to United Postal Service known as UPS.
+Action News also reached out to United Parcel Service known as UPS.

 A company spokesperson said UPS destroys its commercial trucks once they've reached end of life.